Simon Law Group - 34 Hermosa Ave, Hermosa Beach, CA 90254 - Personal Injury and Car Accident Lawyers in Hermosa Beach, CA

 A Local Trial Firm, Here for Our Neighbors.

-• Local to OCSimon Law Group has an office in Seal Beach, minutes from Garden Grove, Cypress, West Anaheim, Buena Park, and Stanton.
+• Local to OCSimon Law Group has an office in Seal Beach, minutes from Garden Grove, West Anaheim, Cypress, Buena Park, Stanton, and Westminster.
 This release happened in our community.

 • Trial & Toxic TortWe are led by trial attorneys who take cases to verdict, and our team handles toxic tort and chemical exposure matters.